lapth/aichat-openai-agent/comparison_report.md

 # Multi-Agent Approach Comparison

-Based on the execution traces in `analysis_metrics.rm`, here is a comparative analysis of the three architectures.
+Based on the execution traces in `ai_execution_history_data.txt`, here is a comparative analysis of the three architectures.

 ## Overview of Approaches